Open-EO/openeo-geotrellis-kubernetes/README.md

 After creating a `values.yam` file with your necessary values, you can then invoke a regular `helm install` command to deploy your instance of openEO to your Kubernetes cluster.

+## Deploy an openEO job-tracker cron job

+To track the status of batch jobs, we need a job-tracker cron job.
+An example of such job can be found at [examples/job-tracker.yaml][17].

 ## Monitoring

 The spark-operator also provides an easy way to monitor your Spark Applications that are submitted by the operator.
 In the `openeo.yaml` manifest, you can find the necessary configuration: